chunribu/miidl/docs/index.md

 + More robust than ordinary artificial neural networks

 ---
-### Get Started
+### Command Generator

-MIIDL is designed to be a user friendly tool.
-Parameters are listed below, and you can use this graphic interface to generate a ready-to-run command if MIIDL is installed.
+MIIDL is designed to be a user-friendly tool.
+Parameters are listed below, you can easily generate ready-to-run commands.
 (NOTE: Not yet fully functional)

-<iframe src="cmd_generater.html" width="100%" height="700" style="border: none"></iframe>
+<iframe src="cmd_generater.html" width="100%" height="500" style="border: none"></iframe>

 ---
 ### Workflow

 #### Quality Control

-This is the very first procedure to perform filtering according to the missing rate.
+This is the very first procedure to perform filtering according to the non-missing (observation) rate.

 #### Normalization